 So Hitler apparently remembered in his conversation with Himmler exactly what he had written in which manuscript, and while he was talking put brackets around his mention of the unpublished work.

-Weinberg also mentions that another book, Hitler privat: Erlebnisbericht einer Geheimsekretärin, contains such a remark on page 155 f.
+Hitler privat: Erlebnisbericht einer Geheimsekretärin, contains such a remark on page 155 f.
 It is based on a collection of testimonies and interviews of Christa Schroeder, one of Hitler’s secretaries, and was published by Albert Zoller in 1949:

 As early as 1925, Hitler had secretly started writing a book on foreign policy.
 No one ever got to see the stack of sheets he had covered with his small, almost illegible handwriting.
 Very seldom and only in moments of agonising worry did he speak of the work he had begun.
 In 1939, shortly after the English declaration of war, he said to Hess in my presence out of a fit of megalomania: “My whole work is now falling apart.
 My book was written for nothing.”